openwisp/django-freeradius/docs/source/general/freeradius.rst

 Configuring Freeradius 3
 ------------------------

+For a complete reference on how to configure freeradius please read the `Freeradius wiki, configuration files <http://wiki.freeradius.org/config/Configuration-files>`_ and their `configuration tutorial <http://wiki.freeradius.org/guide/HOWTO>`_.

 .. note::
     The path to freeradius configuration could be different on your system.
 This article use the `/etc/freeradius/3.0/` directory that ships with Debian Stretch